 - Ruled diffraction gratings have a rippled surface which easily catches dirt.
 The ripples are generally too sensitive for applying effective cleaning procedures beyond blowing with compressed air.

-- Metal-coated mirrors, particularly those with bare metal, i.e. without protective coatings, are often too soft and sensitive for removing attached dirt like fingerprints.
+- Metal-coated mirrors (made as first surface mirrors), e.g. silver, gold or aluminum mirrors are often too soft and sensitive for removing attached dirt like fingerprints.
 They may then have to be replaced.
+Particularly sensitive are those mirrors with bare metal, i.e. without protective coatings.

 - Certain crystalline optical parts, for example used in infrared optics, are very soft and should not be touched with anything.

 It is often useful to have suitable inspection tools, with which one e.g. clearly see dust particles, fingerprints and the like.
 They also allow one to monitor the success of cleaning attempts.
-One may use instruments like magnifying glasses and microscopes in conjunction with suitable illumination.
+One may use an instrument like a loupe, a magnifying glass or a microscope in conjunction with suitable illumination.

 It can also be essential to distinguish contaminations from damaged spots; obviously it won't help to wipe over pits and scratches, possibly increasing the damage further.